 Term: 5 years

-- Lokpal can be appointed by President on the recommendation of Select Committee consists of Vice President (Chairperson), PM, Lok Sabha Speaker, Home Minister, Leader of the House, Leader of Opposition (LS) and Leader of Opposition (RS).
+- Lokpal can be appointed by President on the recommendation of Selection Committee consists of PM (Chairperson), Lok Sabha (LS) Speaker, Leader of Opposition (LoP) in LS, CJI or a judge nominated by him/her and one eminent jurist. *

-- The select committee has to choose members from the list of persons recommended by the Search committee consists of 8 members who are appointed by the Department of Personnel and Training (DoPT).
+- The selection committee has to choose members from the list of persons recommended by the Search committee consists of 8 members who are appointed by the Department of Personnel and Training (DoPT).

 Power with respect to CBI: